ARION

 Kate’s voice was hoarse.
 “What does Carson have to do with anything?” she wailed, still emotional over her revelation.
 “We were talking about me!”

 Ken and Kazama traded glances and the mayor gave the surgeon a subtle nod.
 “Carson Weathers attacked his wife Yvonne just before the alien airship landed,” the otter explained.
-Kate and Andresen both looked shocked.
+Kate and Andresen both looked shocked; there had been no time for either to have been informed of this new attack before the arrival of the aliens.
 “Ethan and Rod managed to stop him before he killed her, but it was not without a fight.
-I had to perform surgery on both Yvonne and Rod while you all were chatting with the Sori.”
+I had to perform surgery on both Yvonne and Rod while you all were chatting up the Sori.”

 “Will they be okay?”
 Andresen asked.